Erphaan Alves: #noSeasons

 The #noSeasons project was founded by Erphaan in 2016.
 It is geared towards promoting, inspiring and encouraging more soca release in Trinidad and Tobago after carnival.
 The objective, according to EA, is remove the ‘Soca is carnival music’ stigma, while fostering a new culture where, soca thrive all year round.

 Since 2016 EA has been releasing new music as a part of the #noSeason project.
 In 2016 he released "Never Find", “Believe”, and “Island Crashers Medley”.
 In 2017 he released “Morning Come”, “Grip Me”, and “Knock knee” ft Salty.
 2018 he released “No Habla”.

 In May 2019 at the Vas Lounge, Woodbrook, Trinidad, EA premiered the music video for his latest single under the #noSeasons project, ‘Lock On’.
 "Rather than playing the same soca tunes year round, we should see new soca singles dropping every month, that is why I chose the theme of 'No Seasons' to describe the event.
 No other genre has any season, and neither should soca music."
 EA addressed fans and supporters at the premiere.

 Background

 Musical style

 Erphaan reflects a diverse musical style, bringing a fresh pop-type sound to soca.
-He is known to incorporate clever story-lines and memorable moments into his music.
+He is known to incorporate story-lines and notable moments into his music.